hipoglucido/room_matching/README.md

 Where what is considered as too low is defined in the constants config file.

+## Next steps
+Instead of logging the warning when performance is too low, it would be preferable to send an alert via email or to the internal messaging system used in the company.

 # POC Deployment

 Flask is used (`rooms/app.py`) to create the API.
 These are the steps to run it.